-“We used birch pulp, breaking it up into nanofibers and lining it up on a sort of rigid scaffold.
-We then infiltrated the cellulose matrix with the adhesive from the spider web, "he says Pezhman Mohammadi of the VTT.
+“We used birch pulp, breaking it into nanofibers and lining it up on a kind of rigid scaffold.
+We then infiltrated the cellulose matrix with the adhesive from the spider's web, ”he says Pezhman Mohammadi of the VTT.

 Silk is a natural protein secreted by animals such as worms, and is also found in spider webs.
 The further step taken by Aalto University researchers was to derive this silk from bacteria with modified DNA.

-“Our work shows all the new materials, the new and versatile possibilities that arise from the engineering of proteins.
-In the future we will be able to create similar compounds with specific characteristics sets for each type of use.
+“Our work shows all new materials, the new and versatile possibilities that arise from protein engineering.
+In the future we will be able to create similar compounds with specific sets of characteristics for each kind of use.
 "Pezhman Mohammadi , VTT.